arkency/posts/posts/2013-06-17-implementing-worker-threads-in-rails.md

 ## Problem

-I was working on chillout gem to collect metrics from ActiveRecord creations.
+I was working on [chillout](http://chillout.io) client to collect metrics from ActiveRecord creations.
 Initially the code was sending collected metrics during the request.
-It was simpler but slowed the response to the client and was also fragile in terms of metrics endpoint availability.
-So I had the idea to start a worker thread in background to be responsible for that.
-Since everything worked like charm in development, a deployment was inevitable.
-And then things started to get hairy.
+It was simpler but slowed down the application response to the customer.
+The response time was also fragile with regard to metrics endpoint availability.
+So I had the idea to start a worker thread in background responsible for that.
+Since everything worked like a charm in development, a deployment was inevitable.
+Then things started to get hairy.

 ## Forking servers